-Dare I say: don’t worry about the beaches for a moment?
+Dare we say: don’t worry about the beaches for a moment?
 Because there are a plethora of other watery spaces in south Cornwall that are equally as enchanting.

 Though you arguably can’t beat cliff side, cove or sandy stretch, there’s another beautifully beguiling landscape that’s particularly prevalent in south Cornwall that presents a different, altogether more mysterious and magical scene: its rivers.